I dare you to think bigger, to act bigger, and to be bigger, and I promise you a richer and more exciting life if you do.

 Within the introduction of this post, we talked about the snowflake and the seed.
 Both started small, and yet both had BIG ideas that took a little time to cultivate and grow.
 The same applies to real life.
 We must think big but focus on planning and starting small.

 Focus on ONLY What Want

 Those who think big are solution oriented thinkers who only focus on what they want to do, have, be and achieve.
 They don’t care about the details at first, or on what cannot be done.
-Instead they focus on the big picture and on the possibilities of bringing an idea to fruition.
-Later however, they ask effective questions that breaks down their idea into workable parts — making them practical in real-life scenarios.
+Instead, they focus on the big picture and on the possibilities of bringing an idea to fruition.
+Later, however, they ask effective questions that break down their idea into workable parts — making them practical in real-life scenarios.